Lipotropic (MIC) & B12 Injection: Important Safety Information

 10. Disclaimer

-- Not Evaluated by the FDAsome text
+- Not Evaluated by the FDA

 - These statements have not been evaluated by the FDA, and MIC+B12 injections are not approved to diagnose, treat, cure, or prevent any disease beyond recognized indications.

-- Consult a Professionalsome text
+- Consult a Professional

 - This information is intended for educational purposes only and does not replace professional medical advice.

-- Individual Variationsome text
+- Individual Variation

 - Responses to lipotropic injections vary; results are not guaranteed.
 Always follow healthcare professional guidance regarding dosage, follow-ups, and any complementary dietary or lifestyle adjustments.